While Lisbon enjoys tourism’s capricious limelight, Porto follows suit as one of Portugal’s best places.

 Jardins do Palácio de Cristal

-The gardens instantly identifiable by the unusual domed building built to replace the original Palácio de Cristal constructed for Exposição Internacional do Porto in 1865 .
+The Crystal Palace Gardens are instantly identifiable by the unusual domed building built to replace the original Palácio de Cristal constructed for Exposição Internacional do Porto in 1865.

 Gaia Cable Car to Jardim do Morrow